Namslay26/Namslay26/README.md

 > Welcome to my GitHub Profile!

 ## About Me,
-* 👩🏼‍🎓I am a Final year college student
+* 👩🏼‍🎓I am a Final year Computer Science student.
 * 🔭 I am currently working on Cyber Security Front-end Development and UI/UX.
 * 🌱 I am interested in Cyber Security, Machine Learning and Data Science.
 * 🤝 I would like to collaborate on Web Development, Artificial Intelligence, or any fun ideas!